 – Providing sales, marketing and consultancy services to UK and European companies who wish to do business in Brazil and vice-versa

 The answer to this first question is, quite simply, yes.
 Although it was the Portuguese who first introduced vines to Brazil in the 16th century, Brazil’s commercial wine-making heritage can be traced back nearly 150 years, to the last quarter of the 19th century, when the first of many Italian emigrants arrived in the south of the country and started putting their existing wine-making skills to good use.

 Brazil’s a tropical country – surely it isn’t possible to grow grapes there?

 Actually, yes it is!
 Around 90% of Brazil’s vineyards are situated in the far south of the country.
-The region, which borders both Argentina and Uruguay, comprises the states of Rio Grande do Sul and Santa Catarina.
+This is a vast region, bordering both Argentina and Uruguay, and comprising the states of Rio Grande do Sul and Santa Catarina.
 Although technically sub-tropical, it is relatively cool compared with the rest of the country, with fog, frosts and rain all commonplace.
 Altitude plays an important role too, varying from around 600m in the Serra Gaúcha hills down to 150m in the most southerly Campanha region.
-This contrasts markedly with the more northerly uplands of Santa Catarina, the coldest state, where the highest peak reaches 1827m (>6000’) and snow is not unusual!
+This contrasts markedly with the more northerly uplands of Santa Catarina, Brazil’s coldest state, where the highest peak reaches 1827m (>6000’) and snow is not unusual!

-These temperate conditions favour the production of sparkling wine – for which Brazil has a growing reputation – but both red and white grapes intended for the production of still wines benefit from a long growing season and generally hot summers.
+These temperate conditions favour the production of sparkling wine – for which Brazil now has an international reputation – but both red and white grapes intended for the production of still wines benefit from a long growing season and generally hot summers.

-One oddity is the vineyards of northeast Brazil, situated alongside the banks of the River São Francisco on the border of the states of Pernambuco and Bahia: here, due to the latitude below the Equator being just 8-9°, there are no seasons and thanks to constant irrigation the vines produce at least two harvests per year!
+Second, mention must be made of the vineyards of northeast Brazil, situated alongside the banks of the River São Francisco on the border of the states of Pernambuco and Bahia.
+Here, due to the region’s proximity to the Equator (at 8-9°), there are no seasons and thanks to constant irrigation the vines produce at least two harvests per year!
 Read more here.

 Go Brazil Wines and Spirits – View our current range of wines from Brazil here.